 One of the best ways to stay on top of your team’s performance is to conduct regular employee evaluations.
 These evaluations can help you look at your staff with some objectivity and you’ll likely notice a few trends.
 Of course, this type of “hands-on” leadership isn’t the typical response.
 Instead, like most business owners, attorneys are much more content to wait until a problem arises before evaluating performance.
 But by then, something has been sacrificed within your team and you’ll lose productivity as a result — even from your treasured A-Players.

 When you proactively approach managing and evaluating the performance and contribution of your team, you take a big step in building a motivated and productive group of peak players.
-So go ahead, manage you’re A-Players and more importantly, rearrange or replace those B-Players that aren’t producing at the level your team requires.
+So go ahead, manage your A-Players and more importantly, rearrange or replace those B-Players that aren’t producing at the level your team requires.
 It may take a little more time up front but you’ll find that over the long run, your ship sails a much smoother course!